Jorge Hine Saborío

 Jorge Hine Saborío (October 6, 1878 – May 16, 1962) was a Costa Rican politician and businessman.

-He was born in San Ramón, Costa Rica to Luis Hine Ramírez and Enriqueta Saborío Iglesias.
-He married Ana María García Bottino, the daughter of Vespancio García Cuervo and Colomba Bottino Capiro, on June 17, 1904 in San José.
+He was born in San Ramón, Costa Rica, to Luis Hine Ramírez and Enriqueta Saborío Iglesias.
+He married Ana María García Bottino, the daughter of Vespancio García Cuervo and Colomba Bottino Capiro, on June 17, 1904, in San José.

 He was a businessman of substantial means, and he was the Bank Manager of Costa Rica.
 He was Vice President of the Republic from May 8, 1936 to May 8, 1944.
-From March 4 to March 16, 1943, he acted temporarily as president, while President Rafael Ángel Calderón Guardia traveled to Panama.
+From March 4 to March 16, 1943, he acted temporarily as president while President Rafael Ángel Calderón Guardia was absent, traveling to Panama.